Why Data Security Woes Still Plague the Enterprise

 Do the Enterprise Data Security Basics Well

-Jacob Ansari is chief information security officer (CISO) of Tampa, FL- based Schellman & Company, a global independent security and privacy compliance assessor.
+Jacob Ansari is chief information security officer (CISO) of Tampa, Fla.-based Schellman & Company, a global independent security and privacy compliance assessor.
 He points to the fact that while the Microsoft report discusses a number of findings and recommendations, its first bullet point in the conclusion section sums it up best: Do the basics well.

 Many of the basics that security practitioners have recommended for years still hold true: apply software updates in a timely manner, secure user access (especially remote access and especially with multifactor authentication, limit access, collect useful logs and take action on what they show.
 “We keep repeating these axioms because they're actually hard to do, particularly at scale.
 Applying security updates on a regular schedule for a wide variety of software components, both backend and user endpoints creates a sprawl of complexity very quickly,” said Ansari.
 “Finding and fixing issues in your own applications is, necessarily, even more challenging.”
 More to the point, while security experts spend a great deal of time warning enterprises leaders about the problems, these very security practitioners are just as capable of the lazy options as anyone else, notably putting off updates for browser software or mobile devices, regular reboots when you've finally got all of your tabs opened to the sites you need, double checking that email attachment before opening it.